Submission Guidelines

 Readers' Forum

 Readers' Forum articles are thoughtful essays on topics related to language teaching and learning in Japan.
+Submission do not need to be researched based, but the ideas should be intellectually supported.
+We cannot publish promotional materials.
 Submissions should:

-- be of relevance to language teachers in Japan
+• be of relevance to language educators in Japan.

 Submissions: See the guidelines at the bottom of this page.